ryanramage/agreeable/README.md

 grab the key

-5. Run the agreement UI to test it
+5. Run the agreeable UI to test it
 -----------------------------------

+The source code for agreeable-ui is here : https://github.com/ryanramage/agreeable-ui

 We have a swagger like ui tool that will spin up a peer and download the agreement, and give you a nice ui to test and interact with the api.